Towards a precision determination of the $X(6200)$ parameters from data: Results and discussion

 Finally, we employ the effective range expansion of the scattering amplitude in the $\jp\jp$ channel,

 to extract the $S$-wave scattering length $a_0$ and the effective range $r_0$.
 These parameters allow us to estimate the compositeness of the $X(6200)$~\cite{Matuschek:2020gqe},

 The results are presented in Table~\ref{tab:a0r0XA}, where only statistical uncertainties propagated from the data are provided.
-They confirm the conclusions previously made in Ref.~\cite{Dong:2020hxe} that the molecular interpretation of the $X(6200)$ is preferred, however the 2-channel model is also consistent with a sizable admixture of the compact component in the wave function.
+Notice that a large positive uncertainty $+0.62$ found for $\bar{X}_A$ in the two-channel fit is due to the fact that the parameter space covers a region for $a_0^{-1}$ very close to zero, cf. Eq.~\eqref{eq:XA}.
+An $\bar X_A$ value close to unity means a rather large double-$J/\psi$ composite component in the $X(6200)$ wave function.
+Thus our present results confirm the conclusions previously made in Ref.~\cite{Dong:2020hxe} that the molecular interpretation of the $X(6200)$ is preferred; however the two-channel model is also consistent with a sizable admixture of the compact component in the wave function [see, for example, Ref.~\cite{Nefediev:2021pww} for the discussion of a possible interplay between the quark and meson degrees of freedom (d.o.f.) in the $X(6200)$].
 Studies of the final state consisting of two lepton pairs from the decays of the two $J/\psi$ particles with $Q^2\neq m_{J/\psi}^2$ should allow for a more direct observation of the $X(6200)$ and also shed further light on its quantum numbers and nature.
-In particular, for a sufficiently fine resolution, a distinction between a bound state, virtual state and resonance should be straightforward.
+In particular, for a sufficiently fine resolution, a distinction between a bound state, virtual state, and resonance should be straightforward.